bachelor-2014/report/v2/software.md

 controlling a corresponding hardware component.
 The components are instantiated at startup based on a configuration file written in JSON.

-Each of the hardware components are controlled differently from software.
+Each of the hardware components is controlled differently from software.
 The camera is registered as a video device.
 The RC servo motors are controlled by writing strings to the serial port on which the servo controller is connected.
 Whether or not the limit switches are pressed can be read from a virtual file in the file system.
-The stepper motors prove difficult, as we had to modify the open source software accompanying the BeBoPr++ cape as well running this software as a separate process to which we write G-Code in order to control them.
+The stepper motors prove difficult, as we had to modify the open source software accompanying the BeBoPr++ cape as well running this software as a separate process to which we write G-code in order to control them.